STUDENT ASSISTANCE SERVICESJennifer Wall, LPCSupervisorPhone: 571-252-1014Fax: 571-252-1245Who are Student Assistance Specialists?

-Student Assistance Specialists have master’s degrees in social work or counseling, frequently are licensed by Virginia Board of Social Work or Counseling, and have expertise in the fields of substance use and mental health.
-As a member of the Unified Mental Health Team, Student Assistance Specialists advance LCPS initiatives of Substance Use Prevention Program throughout the school district which includes K-12 prevention, intervention, consultation, and referral services.
+Student Assistance Specialists have master’s degrees in social work or counseling and are frequently licensed by Virginia Board of Social Work or Counseling.
+They have expertise in the fields of substance use and mental health.
+As a member of the Unified Mental Health Team, Student Assistance Specialists advance LCPS initiatives of Substance Use Prevention, Social Emotional Learning and Suicide Prevention through K-12 education, support, prevention, intervention, referral services, staff development and consultation.

 What do Student Assistance Specialists (SASs) do?

 - Substance Use Assessments: interview students who are referred, conduct substance use assessments for at-risk students and make referrals for appropriate schools and community-based services.

-- Substance Use Prevention/Intervention Groups: facilitate psycho-educational groups for students concerned about their own use, the use of others close to them or those students who are working a recovery program
+- Substance Use Prevention/Intervention Groups: facilitate psycho-educational groups for students concerned about their own use, the use of others close to them or those students who are working on a recovery program.

-- Smoking Reduction Program: available for consultation and training for in-school restriction (ISR) staff to provide information to students who violate the LCPS policy.
+- Tobacco and Other Products Program: available for consultation and training of in-school restriction (ISR) teachers who provide information to students who violate the LCPS policy.

-- Classroom presentations: present substance use, bullying prevention, and depression awareness modules in secondary level health classes
+- Classroom presentations: present substance use, bullying prevention, mental health presentations at secondary level.

-- Staff presentations: present current trends, signs and symptoms and prevention strategies regarding substance use, violence prevention, and available school based resources
+- Staff, parent, and community presentations: present current trends, signs and symptoms and prevention strategies regarding substance use, mental health, violence prevention, and available school-based resources.

-- Gang Response Intervention Team (GRIT): Staff serve on GRIT; a multiagency, multidiscipline team charged with coordinating the suppression, intervention, prevention, and overall reduction of street gang activity within Loudoun County
+- Gang Response Intervention Team (GRIT): serve on GRIT; a multiagency, multidiscipline team charged with coordinating the suppression, intervention, prevention, and overall reduction of gang activity within Loudoun County.

-- Crisis Team: Provide crisis intervention to affected students and staff following critical incidents and administer Columbia-Suicide Severity Rating Scale (C-SSRS) to students.
+- Crisis Team: provide crisis intervention to affected students and staff following critical incidents and administer Columbia-Suicide Severity Rating Scale (C-SSRS) to students.